tlswg/snip/draft-ietf-tls-snip.md

 application_layer_protocol_negotiation extension.

-# Incompatible Protocol Selection {#selection}

-This document expands the definition of protocol negotiation to include both compatible and incompatible protocols and provide protection against downgrade for both types of selection.
-ALPN {{?ALPN}} only considers compatible
-protocols: the client presents a set of compatible options and the server chooses its most preferred.

-With an selection of protocols that includes incompatible options, the client makes a selection between incompatible options before making a connection attempt.
-Therefore, this design does not enable negotiation, it instead provides the client with information about other incompatible protocols that the server might support.

-Detecting a potential downgrade between incompatible protocols does not automatically imply that a client abandon a connection attempt.
-It only provides the client with authenticated information about its options.
-What a client does with this information is left to client policy.

-In brief:

-* For compatible protocols, the client offers all acceptable options and the server selects its most preferred

-* For incompatible protocols, information the server offers is authenticated and the client is able to act on that

-For a protocol like HTTP/3, this might not result in the client choosing to use HTTP/3, even if HTTP/3 is preferred and the server indicates that a service endpoint supporting HTTP/3 is available.
-Blocking of UDP or QUIC is known to be widespread.
-As a result, clients might adopt a policy of tolerating a downgrade to a TCP-based protocol, even if HTTP/3 were preferred.
-However, as blocking of UDP is highly correlated by access network, clients that are able to establish HTTP/3 connections to some servers might choose to apply a stricter policy when a server that indicates HTTP/3 support is unreachable.

-# Logical Servers {#ls}

-The set of endpoints over which clients can assume availability of incompatible protocols is the set of endpoints that share an IP version, IP address, and port number with the TLS server that provides the incompatible_protocols extension.

-This definition includes a port number that is independent of the protocol that is used.
-Any protocol that defines a port number is considered to be equivalent.
-In particular, incompatible protocols can be deployed to TCP, UDP, SCTP, or DCCP ports as long as the IP address and port number is the same.

-This determination is made from the perspective of a client.
-This means that servers need to be aware of all instances that might answer to the same IP address and port; see {{operational}}.

-## Validation Process
+## Validation

-The type of protocol authentication scope describes how a client might learn of all of the service endpoints that a server offers in that scope.
-If a client has attempted to discover service endpoints using the methods defined by the protocol authentication scope, receiving an incompatible_protocols extension from a server is a strong indication of a potential downgrade attack.
+If a client has discovered server endpoints for a preferred protocol that point to the same logical server, receiving an incompatible_protocols extension that includes that protocol is a strong indication of a potential downgrade attack.

-A client considers that a downgrade attack might have occurred if a server advertises that there are endpoints that support a protocol that the client prefers over the protocol that is currently in use.

 In response to detecting a potential downgrade attack, a client might abandon the current connection attempt and report an error.

-A client that supports discovery of incompatible protocols, but chooses not to make a discovery attempt under normal conditions might instead not fail, but it could use what it learns as cause to initiate discovery.
+A client that supports discovery of incompatible protocols, but chooses not to make a discovery attempt under normal conditions might instead not fail.
+Such a client could instead make a connection attempt or initiate discovery if it discovers that a preferred incompatible protocol is available.

 ## QUIC Version Negotiation {#quic}

 QUIC enables the definition of incompatible protocols that share a port.
-This mechanism can be used to authenticate the choice of application protocol in QUIC.
-QUIC version negotiation {{?QUIC-VN=I-D.ietf-quic-version-negotiation}}
-is used to authenticate the choice of QUIC version.
+The incompatible_protocols extension can be used to authenticate the choice of application protocols across incompatible QUIC version.
+QUIC version negotiation {{?QUIC-VN=I-D.ietf-quic-version-negotiation}} is used to authenticate the choice of QUIC version.

-As there are two potentially competing sets of preferences, clients need to set preferences for QUIC version and application protocol that do not result in inconsistent outcomes.
-For example, if application protocol A exclusively uses QUIC version X and application protocol B exclusively uses QUIC version Y, setting a preference for both A and Y will lead to a failure condition that cannot be reconciled.
+As there are two potentially competing sets of preferences at different protocol layers, clients need to set preferences for QUIC version and application protocol are consistent.

+For example, if application protocol A exclusively uses QUIC version X and application protocol B exclusively uses QUIC version Y, setting a preference for both A and Y will result in one or other option not being selected.
+This would result in failure if the client applied a policy that regarded either downgrade as an error.

-## Alternative Services
+## HTTP Alternative Services

-It is possible to negotiate protocols based on an established connection without exposure to downgrade.
-The Alternative Services {{?ALTSVC=RFC7838}}
-bootstrapping in HTTP/3 {{?HTTP3}} does just that.
-Assuming that HTTP/2 or HTTP/1.1 are not vulnerable to attacks that would compromise integrity, a server can advertise the presence of an endpoint that supports HTTP/3.
+It is possible to select incompatible protocols based on an established connection.
+The Alternative Services {{?ALTSVC=RFC7838}} bootstrapping in HTTP/3 {{?HTTP3}} is not vulnerable to downgrade as the signal is exchanged over an authenticated connection.
+A server can advertise the presence of an endpoint that supports HTTP/3 using an HTTP/2 or HTTP/1.1 connection.

-Under these assumptions Alternative Services is secure, but it has performance trade-offs.
-A client could attempt the protocol it prefers most, but that comes at a risk that this protocol is not supported by a server.
-A client could implement a fallback, which might even be performed concurrently (see
-{{?HAPPY-EYEBALLS=RFC6555}}), but this costs time and resources.
-A client avoids these costs by attempting the protocol it believes to be most widely supported, though this might come with a performance penalty in cases where the most-preferred protocol is supported.

 A client can choose to ignore incompatible protocols when attempting to use an alternative service.